karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 ![Image](https://pbs.twimg.com/media/EbACRFtUYAAjNya?format=jpg&name=large)
-The (rather explosive) argument was sparked by this tweet by LeCun where he says that the resulting face was that of a white man because of a bias in data that trained the algorithm.
-Gebru responded sharply that the harms of ML systems cannot be reduced to biased data.
+The (rather explosive) argument was sparked by this tweet by LeCun where he says that the resulting face was that of a white man due to a bias in data that trained the model.
+In simple terms, LeCun said that the results could be improved by increasing the number of black faces that the model sees.
+Gebru responded sharply that the harms of ML systems cannot be solely reduced to biased data.

 <center><blockquote class="twitter-tweet" data-theme="dark"><p lang="en" dir="ltr">ML systems are biased when data is biased.<br>This face upsampling system makes everyone look white because the network was pretrained on FlickFaceHQ, which mainly contains white people pics.<br>Train the *exact* same system on a dataset from Senegal, and everyone will look African. <a href="https://t.co/jKbPyWYu4N">https://t.co/jKbPyWYu4N</a></p>&mdash; Yann LeCun (@ylecun) <a href="https://twitter.com/ylecun/status/1274782757907030016?ref_src=twsrc%5Etfw">June 21, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>